 Grants.gov Registration and Tips

-You must register with Grants.gov before submitting your application.
+You must register with Grants.gov before submitting your application to IMLS.
 Click here to learn more about the multistep registration process.
-It generally cannot be completed in a single day.
-If you are not already registered, you should allow at least two weeks to complete this one-time process.
+Make sure your D-U-N-S® Number and SAM.gov registration are accurate, current, and active.
+We recommend that you allow 4 weeks to complete all steps in the Grants.gov registration process.
 DO NOT WAIT UNTIL THE WEEK OF THE APPLICATION DEADLINE TO REGISTER.

 Before submitting an application, your organization must have a current and active D-U-N-S® Number, SAM registration, and Grants.gov registration.
 Check your materials and registrations well in advance of the application deadline to ensure that they are accurate, current, and active.